go-outside-labs/story-protocol-takehome/literature_review/README.md

 Finally, it's important to note that PIR protocols do not ensure data integrity or authentication.
 An authenticated PIR scheme could combine an unauthenticated multi-server PIR scheme with a standard integrity-protection mechanism, such as Merkle trees.

 In this approach, PIR servers download the data from the blockchain to construct PIR databases.
-For each database, the PIR server create a description file (usually called a *manifest file*).
-The user collect all available block headers and fetches the manifest files from the PIR servers to later efficiently query the PIR database.
+For each database, the PIR server creates a description file (usually called a *manifest file*).
+The user collects all available block headers and fetches the manifest files from the PIR servers to query the PIR database later efficiently.

 <br>